Protein structure basically depends on the arrangement of different amino acid residues in a three-dimensional way.

 - Secretary and extracellular proteins contain both covalent and noncovalent interactions, but intracellular proteins are stabilized by purely noncovalent interactions since the cytoplasm is a reducing environment, where the covalent interactions are unstable.

 - The covalent interactions of protein can be seen in the form of intra-subunit or inter-chain disulfide bridges.
-The amino acid cysteine found in the same protein molecule is the only contributor to form the disulfide bridge by the oxidation process.
+The amino acid cysteine, found in the same protein molecule is the only contributor to forming the disulfide bridge by the oxidation process.

 - The higher-order tertiary structure of proteins shows more stability due to the presence of disulfide bridges which are bound by covalent interactions.